National Distinction and Recognition

 Typically, around a third of the students concentrating in entrepreneurship create businesses that are their main or sole source of income after graduation.
 Within five years of graduation, we expect half of our alumni to have started their own businesses.
 Graduates who don't go into business for themselves will find careers in entrepreneurial businesses owned by others or in traditional corporate settings.

-Whatever your path or vision, our Center for Entrepreneurship has the expertise, passion, and values to prepare you for your own entrepreneurial venture.
-We invite you to explore our web pages to learn more about the Center for Entrepreneurship at Belmont University.
+Whatever your path or vision, our Center for Entrepreneurship has the expertise, passion and values to prepare you for your own entrepreneurial venture.